Merge games are growing at a fast pace. They are also making a lot of money.

 The time booster placement allows players to decrease wait times by watching rewarded video ads.

-Merge games didn’t lose sight of one of the biggest mobile game monetization trends in 2021 – battle pass subscriptions.
+Merge games didn’t lose sight of one of the biggest mobile game monetization trends – battle pass subscriptions.

 They usually appear in a hybrid monetization model that combines IAPs, ads, and subscriptions.